 A healthy, balanced diet is the best way to include scalp-friendly nutrients into your daily life.
-However, if you find it difficult to get enough of certain nutrients from food or you have a deficiency in specific elements, consider adding a supplement to your daily routine such as KeraViatin.
+However, if you find it difficult to get enough of certain nutrients from food or you have a deficiency in specific elements, consider adding a supplement to your daily routine.

 While taking a supplement can be very helpful for people in some situations, getting too much of certain elements can be dangerous or cause your scalp problems to get worse.
 Schedule an appointment with your health care provider to discuss your questions and develop a plan tailored to your needs.

 Even though it remains mostly hidden, your scalp’s health can make a big difference in the look of your hair and even in your everyday comfort.
 Don’t forget about it as it hides up there under your beautiful hair.
 If it wasn’t for your scalp, you wouldn’t have any hair in the first place!